스킴

 Here, since \(D(f)\cong \Spec A_f\), the inclusion \(D(f)\hookrightarrow V\) is obtained from the ring homomorphism \(i:B \rightarrow A_f\).

-On the other hand, now viewing \(D(f)\cong\Spec A_f\) as an open subset of \(V\), there again exists a principal open set \(D(g)\) of \(V\) such that
+Now viewing \(D(f)\cong\Spec A_f\) as an open subset of \(V\), there again exists a principal open set \(D(g)\) of \(V\) such that

 \(\mathfrak{q}\in D(g)\subseteq D(f)\cap V\).

-Now it suffices to verify that the open subscheme \(D(g)\) of \(\Spec B\) and the open subscheme \(D(i(g))\) of \(\Spec A\) are equal.
+It remains to verify that the open subscheme \(D(g)\) of \(\Spec B\) and the open subscheme \(D(i(g))\) of \(\Spec A\) coincide.

 Lemma 12 For a scheme \(X\) and an affine-local property \(P\) of schemes, the following are all equivalent.

-- \(X\) is locally \(P\).
+1. \(X\) is locally \(P\).

-- There exists a suitable affine open covering \(\{U_i\}\) of \(X\) such that the open subschemes \(U_i\) of \(X\) all satisfy \(P\).
+3. There exists an affine open covering \(\{U_i\}\) of \(X\) such that every open subscheme \(U_i\) of \(X\) satisfies \(P\).

-- There exists a suitable open covering \(\{U_i\}\) of \(X\) such that each open subscheme \((U_i, \mathscr{O}_X\vert_{U_i})\) is locally \(P\).
+4. There exists an open covering \(\{U_i\}\) of \(X\) such that each open subscheme \((U_i, \mathcal{O}_X\vert_{U_i})\) is locally \(P\).

-In particular, if \(X\) is locally \(P\), then any open subscheme of \(X\) is locally \(P\).
+In particular, if \(X\) is locally \(P\), then every open subscheme of \(X\) is locally \(P\).

 Proof

 If the first condition holds, then for each \(x\) there exists an open affine neighborhood \(U_x\).
-Thus \(\{U_x\}_{x\in X}\) becomes an affine open covering of \(X\) as required in the third condition.
-Conversely, given an affine open covering \(\{U_i\}\) provided by the third condition, whenever a point \(x\) of \(X\) is given we can choose a \(U_i\) satisfying \(x\in U_i\), and the \(U_i\) thus obtained becomes an open affine neighborhood of \(x\) as required in Definition 9.
-Therefore the first and third conditions are equivalent.
-Also, it is obvious that the second condition implies the first condition.
+Thus \(\{U_x\}_{x\in X}\) is an affine open covering of \(X\) as required in the third condition.
+Conversely, given an affine open covering \(\{U_i\}\) as in the third condition, for any point \(x\) of \(X\) we can choose \(U_i\) with \(x\in U_i\), and this \(U_i\) is an open affine neighborhood of \(x\) as required in Definition 9.
+Hence the first and third conditions are equivalent.
+It is obvious that the second condition implies the first.

-Now assume that the third condition holds and show that the second condition holds.
-Suppose an affine open covering \(\{U_i=\Spec A_i\}\) of \(X\) satisfying the third condition is given.
-Then for any affine open subset \(V=\Spec A\) of \(X\), since each \(V\cap U_i\) is also an open subset of \(V\), by Lemma 11 we can find
+Now assume the third condition and prove the second.
+Let \(\{U_i=\Spec A_i\}\) be an affine open covering of \(X\) satisfying the third condition.
+For any affine open subset \(V=\Spec A\) of \(X\), since each \(V\cap U_i\) is also an open subset of \(V\), by Lemma 11 (Nike) we can find

-\[V=\bigcup_{i\in I} V\cap U_i=\bigcup_{i\in I} \bigcup_{j\in J_i} \Spec (A_i)_{f_j}\]satisfying this, and knowing that each of the \(\Spec (A_i)_{f_j}\) can be taken as suitable localizations \(\Spec A_{g_j}\) of \(\Spec A\), by using §Spectrums, ⁋Lemma 12 we may assume that there are only finitely many \(g_j\).
-Now from the discussion before Definition 9 and the assumption that \(P\) is local, we know that each \(\Spec (A_i)_{f_j}=\Spec A_{g_j}\) satisfies \(P\), and from this we know that \(\Spec A\) satisfies \(P\).
+and, knowing that each \(\Spec (A_i)_{f_j}\) can be taken as a suitable localization \(\Spec A_{g_j}\) of \(\Spec A\), by using §Spectra, ⁋Lemma 12 we may assume that the \(g_j\) are finite in number.
+Now from the discussion before Definition 9 and the assumption that \(P\) is local, we know that each \(\Spec (A_i)_{f_j}=\Spec A_{g_j}\) satisfies \(P\), and hence that \(\Spec A\) satisfies \(P\).

 Proof

-Let us look at the second condition.
-If \(A=(f_1,\ldots, f_r)\), we know that the \(D(f_i)\) form an open covering of \(\Spec A\), and therefore from the fact that \(\mathscr{O}_{\Spec A}\) satisfies the first condition of [Topology] §Sheaves, ⁋Definition 1 we obtain the following inclusion
+For the second condition, suppose \(A=(f_1,\ldots, f_r)\).
+We know that the \(D(f_i)\) form an open covering of \(\Spec A\), and therefore since \(\mathcal{O}_{\Spec A}\) satisfies the first condition of §Sheaves, ⁋Definition 1 we obtain the inclusion

-\(A \cong \mathscr{O}_{\Spec A}(\Spec A) \hookrightarrow \prod_{i=1}^r \mathscr{O}_{\Spec A}(D(f_i))\cong\prod_{i=1}^r A_{f_i}\).
+\(A \cong \mathcal{O}_{\Spec A}(\Spec A) \hookrightarrow \prod_{i=1}^r \mathcal{O}_{\Spec A}(D(f_i))\cong\prod_{i=1}^r A_{f_i}\).

 Definition 14 A scheme \(X\) is called a locally noetherian scheme if there exists an affine open covering \(\{U_i=\Spec A_i\}\) of \(X\) such that all \(A_i\) are noetherian.
 If \(X\) is a quasi-compact locally noetherian scheme, we call it a noetherian scheme.

-Then if \(A\) is noetherian, it is obvious from the definition and §Spectrums, ⁋Lemma 12 that \(\Spec A\) is a noetherian scheme.
+Then if \(A\) is noetherian, it is obvious from the definition and §Spectra, ⁋Lemma 12 that \(\Spec A\) is a noetherian scheme.
 Also, just as in Proposition 7, any noetherian scheme is noetherian as a topological space.
 However, as pointed out after Proposition 7, one should be careful that even if a scheme \(X\) is noetherian as a topological space, the above condition need not hold.

 Finally, we define a notion of locality somewhat different from Definition 9, namely the notion of stalk-local.

-Definition 15 A property \(P\) of a scheme \(X\) is called stalk-local if for each \(x\in X\), the ring \(\mathscr{O}_{X,x}\) satisfies a property \(Q\) of rings.
+Definition 15 A property \(P\) of a scheme \(X\) is called stalk-local if for each \(x\in X\), the ring \(\mathcal{O}_{X,x}\) satisfies a property \(Q\) of rings.

 Then the following holds.